-- One freestanding monument sign is allowed for a parcel of land containing a single business or use, and this sign shall: - Be limited to one (1) freestanding sign monument; sign assembly a maximum of sixty (60) square feet in area (to be included in the total allowable sign area) may be incorporated into the freestanding monument sign; - (2) Be located on the premises of the business to which it refers; - Be setback ten (10) feet from any public road right-of-way and property line and may be located in a buffer yard; - (4) Be a maximum of fifteen (15) feet above the finished grade elevation at the edge of the adjacent public roadway. - (5) Be a maximum of twenty (20) feet in width; - (6) Not restrict visibility to vehicular or pedestrian traffic; - (7) Be permanently mounted to the ground; - (8) Be of a design consistent with the facade of the building to which it refers. - One (1) freestanding monument sign is allowed for a parcel of land containing more than one business or use, and this sign shall: - Be limited to one (1) freestanding monument sign assembly or structure; - (10) Be located on the premises of said business; - (11) Be set back ten (10) feet from any public right-of-way and property line and may be located within a buffer yard; - (12) Be a maximum of fifteen (15) feet above the finished grade elevation at the edge of the adjacent public roadway; - (13) Be a maximum of one-hundred and twenty (120) square feet in total area;
+- A. All signs permitted in residential districts are permitted in commercial and industrial districts - B. Freestanding signs for one business must: - 1.
+Be limited to one (1) freestanding sign monument with a maximum of 60 square feet. - 2.
+Be located on the premises of the businesses to which is refers. - 3.
+Be setback ten (10) feet from any public road right of way and property line and may be located in a buffer yard. - 4.
+Be a maximum of fifteen (15) feet above the finished grade elevation of the edge of the adjacent public roadway. - 5.
+Be a maximum of twenty (20) feet in width. - 6.
+Not restrict visibility of vehicle or pedestrian traffic. - 7.
+Be permanently mounted to the ground. - 8.
+Be of a design consistent with the face of the building to which it refers. - 9.
+If containing one (1) area of changeable copy, this area is to be incorporated within the sign area and be included as part of the total allowable sign area.
+The area for changeable copy a maximum of twenty-four (24) square feet. - C. Freestanding signs shared by multiple business of the same parcel: - 1.
+Be limited to one (1) freestanding sign monument with a maximum of 120 square feet. - 2.
+Be located on the premises of the businesses to which it refers. - 3.
+Be setback ten (10) feet from any public road right of way and property line and may be located in buffer yard. - 4.
+Be a maximum of fifteen (15) feet above the finished grade elevation of the edge of the adjacent public roadway. - 5.
+Be a maximum of twenty (20) feet in width. - 6.
+Not restrict visibility of vehicle or pedestrian traffic. - 7.
+Be permanently mounted to the ground. - 8.
+Be of a design consistent with the face of the building to which it refers. - 9.
+If containing one (1) area of changeable copy, this area is to be incorporated within the sign area and be included as part of the total allowable sign area.
+The area for changeable copy a maximum twenty-four (24) square feet.